Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Installers/README.md

 pyinstaller Windows.spec
 ```

+Note that Mac won't allow you to create an executable because pyinstaller doesn't get tkinter dependencies correctly.

 ## The functions
 You can find more explanations in the folders inside [Multirow and other functions](https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions) folder in this repository.